 Remember, when it comes to apologetics, you can’t learn everything.
 In other words, you can’t be an expert on every single topic (e.g., philosophy, ethics, history, science, cultural apologetics).
 I would say that many popular level apologists such as Frank Turek and James Warner Wallace are able to take information and break it down for the lay person.
 Thus, they are mostly generalists.
 I think we should have a general understanding of general topics but then specialize in a few areas.
 For example, I tend to specialize in early Christology, Messianic Prophecy, cultural objections, the resurrection, worldviews, Jewish objections to Jesus, etc. Now I do love to dip into the science stuff as well.
 But most of us don’t have time to master every topic.
 And remember that there will always be questions!

 The best way to learn apologetics is by doing it.
 You can read books and learn the material.
 But if you aren’t engaging people, you won’t see how well apologetics works in practice.
 Granted, I have been on a campus for many years and had many discussions with students about these topics.
 But all of us should be committed to sharing our faith and engaging people on a one on one level.
 That’s where the rubber meets the road.
 In my personal experience, many Christians aren’t motivated to defend their faith in the public square because they aren’t sharing their faith and they are not getting challenged.

-I hope these tips are helpful.
+I hope these tips help.
 God bless!